Camp Coiner

 Camp Coiner is a former 55 acre United States Forces Korea installation located on the northern part of Yongsan Garrison located in Seoul, South Korea.
-It was named after 2nd Lieutenant Randall Coiner assigned to the 3rd Battalion, 31st Infantry Regiment of the 7th Infantry Division who was posthumously awarded the Silver Star for actions taken in 1953 during the Korean War near the village of Sokkagae.
+It was named after 2nd Lieutenant Randall Coiner, assigned to the 3rd Battalion, 31st Infantry Regiment of the 7th Infantry Division, who was posthumously awarded the Silver Star for actions taken in 1953 during the Korean War near the village of Sokkagae.

-Camp Coiner is located within the Yongsan-gu district of Seoul.
+Camp Coiner was located within the Yongsan-gu district of Seoul.
 East of the camp is the commercial district of Itaewon, with westernized shopping and nightlife.
 To the west of Yongsan is the Samgakji subway station and Yongsan Electronics Market.

-Prior to the US military taking control of the camp from the Imperial Japanese Army, Camp Coiner was used as a garrison for a horse drawn artillery units.
+Prior to the US military taking control of the camp from the Imperial Japanese Army, Camp Coiner was used as a garrison for horse-drawn artillery units.

 Currently closed as a result of the US Forces Korea base consolidation, Camp Coiner was once home to: